suttiprapasutara/SQL_Project_Data_Job_Analysis/README.md

 ### 2. Skills for Top Paying Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To determine the skills required for top-paying jobs, I joined job postings with skills data, revealing insights into what employers value for high-compensation roles.

 ```sql
 WITH top_paying_jobs AS (